 Treatment for PWS is based on the individual symptoms that are present, and can include growth hormone treatment, psychotropic medicines to help control severe compulsive behaviors, a strict diet and nutrition plan, and physical, occupational, and speech therapies.
 Behavioral issues are very common in children who have PWS, and Gillette experts believe they can be managed in part through firm daily routine, rules and positive rewards.

 Robert’s care plan was robust and my time became dedicated to ensuring we followed it strictly.
-For children who have PWS, any slight change or disturbance in daily routine can cause distress.
+For children who have PWS, any slight change or disturbance in their daily routine can cause distress.
 This, coupled by the fact that his symptoms would change and develop as he grew older, meant our family was in for many ups and downs as we settled into this new path.

 Robert began taking growth hormone injections when he was 7, which helped him grow taller and gain more muscle mass.
 Then around age 9, he developed scoliosis, another hallmark of PWS.
 Our orthopedic specialist at Gillette recommended bracing for his spine’s severe “S”-shaped curve, which helped delay his spinal fusion surgery for three years.
 Scoliosis in children who have PWS is further complicated by their resistance to change, which in our case meant getting Robert to wear a brace for many hours a day.
 We also had to learn how to tell when adjustments on Robert’s brace were needed by observing pressure marks on his body, because another symptom of PWS reared its head—he was unable to identify pain and was often oblivious to it.
 The eventual surgery proved to be overwhelming for our family, but successful nonetheless.